 Goldstein EJC, Abrahamian FM.
 Bites.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 320.
+Mandell, Douglas, and Bennett’s Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 315.

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Emeritus, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.